Brewers beat up Lester, top Cubs 8-5 to narrow WC lead

+MILWAUKEE (AP) — The Milwaukee Brewers had a final chance this weekend to deal direct damage to the Chicago Cubs’ grasp on the second NL wild card, and they didn’t waste it.
-MILWAUKEE (AP) — Tyler Austin drove a pinch-hit, three-run homer during the Brewers’ five-run fourth inning against Jon Lester, and Milwaukee beat the Chicago Cubs 8-5 Sunday to tighten the NL wild-card race.

-Milwaukee won the series 3-1 and pulled within two games of the Cubs for the second NL wild card with three weeks left.
-The Cardinals are 4 1/2 games ahead of Chicago for the NL Central lead.
+Tyler Austin drove a pinch-hit, three-run homer during the Brewers’ five-run fourth inning against Jon Lester, and Milwaukee beat the Chicago Cubs 8-5 Sunday to earn another series victory.
+The Brewers took 3 of 4 at home a week after winning 2 of 3 at Wrigley Field, and that pulled them within two games of the Cubs for the second wild card with three weeks left in the regular season.

+“I think that’s what we had to do at a minimum, just to get a little bit closer,” Brewers manager Craig Counsell said.
+“And, we did it.”

 Staked to a 3-1 lead, Lester (12-10) allowed RBI hits to Ryan Braun and Hernan Perez before Austin delivered his fourth pinch homer this season.
 Eric Thames added a solo shot off Lester in the sixth, and pinch-hitter Tyrone Taylor added an RBI single off Duane Underwood Jr. for his first major league hit.